DataTransfer: Neural network based interpolation across non-nested meshes: Introduction

-Interpolation strategies for mesh transfer fall broadly into two categories: mesh-based interpolation and mesh-free function reconstruction.
-Mesh-based methods include element-wise finite element interpolation, nearest-neighbor schemes, and local weighted averaging.
-They rely on the geometric and topological relationship between source and target meshes, requiring point-location queries to identify the containing element for each target point.
-As mesh size and complexity increase, especially in large-scale unstructured discretizations, this process becomes prohibitively expensive.
-Even with acceleration structures such as kd-trees or octrees, geometric queries often remain a dominant performance bottleneck.
-Moreover, these methods are sensitive to mesh quality and may exhibit discontinuities or reduced accuracy in regions of large deformation~\cite{Maddison2017, Harbecht2025}.
-Galerkin projection represents a more sophisticated mesh-based approach, ensuring consistency of physical quantities by integrating over mesh-defined regions with target basis functions.
-However, it requires constructing a supermesh and incurs substantial overhead from geometric preprocessing and integration over intersected domains.
-Mesh-free function reconstruction methods, such as radial basis function (RBF) interpolation~\cite{Wendland2004}, moving least squares (MLS)~\cite{Lancaster1981}, and global polynomial fitting, construct smooth approximation functions from source mesh nodes for evaluation at arbitrary points.
-These methods yield smooth and numerically stable approximations independent of the target mesh topology, making them highly effective in dynamic or adaptive applications such as structural deformation, interface tracking, and mesh reconstruction.
+Interpolation methods for transferring function data across different meshes can be broadly categorized into mesh-dependent and mesh-free approaches, depending on whether they explicitly rely on the underlying mesh connectivity.
+Representative mesh-dependent techniques include element-wise finite element interpolation, nearest-neighbor transfer, and local weighted averaging schemes.
+All such methods rely on the geometric and topological relationships between the source and target meshes, which necessitates point-location queries to identify the host element within the source mesh for each target point.
+As the scale and complexity of the mesh increase, the point-location process becomes computationally prohibitive.
+Even with the adoption of spatial search structures such as kd-trees or octrees, geometric queries typically remain the dominant performance bottleneck.
+Beyond their substantial computational cost, these mesh-dependent methods are also sensitive to mesh quality, often exhibiting discontinuities or diminished accuracy in regions with large deformations \cite{Maddison2017, Harbecht2025}.
+A more rigorous representative of this category is the Galerkin projection method, which formulates the interpolation problem as a variational projection onto the target function space.
+However, its enhanced mathematical consistency comes at the cost of constructing a supermesh and performing computationally expensive numerical integration over intersecting subdomains.